 I have two suggestions for you:

-The second page is far less threatening, and you can always go back and fill it up.
-Or you can just leave it blank forever, it's your sketchbook, you can do whatever you want!
+The second page is far less threatening, and you can always go back and fill up the first one later.
+Or you can just leave it blank forever, it’s your sketchbook, you can do whatever you want!

 My approach is to mess the first page up as much as I can, so anything I do later is better than that.
 I just doodle with different pens and colors and fill the page up, and then I can move on to some actual drawings.

 You can do whatever you want in them.
 Seriously.
 Here are some ideas of what you can do:

 - Glue notes, concert tickets and other mementos into it.